joshycsm/resume-frontend/README.md

 Once signed in, there is an edit mode that allows the user to create/update different sections that would typically assist in a standard software developer's resume.

+Updating resume is currently being prevented unless you sign in as:
+username: parker123 , password: parker123

+Correcting name spelling when creating accounts coming soon; followed by updating resume functionality for all new users.

 Enjoy!